10 Essential Factors When Choosing a Wholesale Coffee Supplier in Australia

 Some outlets are fortunate enough to be located in busy areas with a lot of constant foot traffic (although they pay for that privilege in higher rents).

-It's no secret the simple art of a great coffee beverage will be the shinning star in any cafe operation.
+It's no secret that the simple art of a great coffee beverage will be the shining star in any cafe operation.

 Widely acknowledged as a vital cash flow element that importantly makes up for risks or losses on food operations.

-If you look down many of Melbourne's strip shopping streets, there are dozens of cafes with most having an attractive appearance.
+If you look down many of Melbourne's strip shopping streets, you'll find dozens of cafes, most of which have an attractive appearance.

 Don't believe everything you see or read about coffee.

-In 2023, with 2,800 brands of coffee being sold in Australia everyone wants a plug, especially the free ones.
+In 2025, with 2,800 brands of coffee being sold in Australia, everyone wants a plug, especially the free ones.

-Any sort of leg up from a social media post, food blogger or a mention in the press can raise the profile and interest levels significantly.
+Any sort of boost from a social media post, a food blogger, or a mention in the press can significantly raise the profile and interest levels.

 So it's fair to say not much really separates the top 20 Coffee Roasters in Melbourne and Sydney.

-It's also naive to believe such a list of a Top 20 exists - who could possible compile such a list objectively, scientifically......as performance would need to be measured over time - not a one-trick pony, god-shot espresso.
+It's also naive to believe such a list of a Top 20 exists - who could possibly compile such a list objectively, scientifically, as performance would need to be measured over time, not a one-trick pony, god-shot espresso.
 The list would be changing weekly.

-You may be surprised to learn the coffee companies supplying cafes are not the only companies that can source, roast and showcase exceptional coffee beans.
-In fact, cafe wholesale supply is a price/margin game full of compromise and trade-offs.
+You may be surprised to learn that the coffee companies supplying cafes are not the only companies that can source, roast, and showcase exceptional coffee beans.
+In fact, cafe wholesale supply is a game of price/margin, full of compromise and trade-offs.

 Many coffee brands decide to trade outside of the cafe wholesale supply segment.

-But that does not mean these coffee brands are not capable of making the grade.
-In most cases those coffee brands will exceed quality grades by a considerable level.
+However, that does not mean these coffee brands are incapable of making the grade.
+In most cases, those coffee brands will exceed quality grades by a considerable level.

-Put proposed incentives aside to conduct proper coffee quality evaluations.
+Set aside proposed incentives to conduct thorough coffee quality evaluations.

-Remember, a sales pitch starts the moment a discussion on changing suppliers commences.
+Remember, a sales pitch begins the moment a discussion about changing suppliers starts.

-Ironically, you may not even realize this conversation has started !
+Ironically, you may not even realize that this conversation has started!

 Coffee company reps are hungry for new business (their incentives for taking new accounts from a competitor are outrageous).

-This trick plays on the owner's paranoia - missing out on something or under-performing against competitors.
+This trick exploits the owner's paranoia, causing them to miss out on something or underperform against competitors.

 The most common trap cafe owners fall into when they start researching and reviewing potential suppliers is being seduced by shiny new equipment, or generous upfront financial benefits and incentives to switch brands.